Center for Justice Reform

 Overview

-The Center for Justice Reform is uniquely positioned to address deficiencies in our justice systems and to train the next generation of justice leaders.
-Our residential and online educational programs include a Master of Arts in Restorative Justice (MARJ), joint JD/Master of Arts in Restorative Justice, Professional Certificate in Restorative Justice.
-Coupled with meaningful experiential learning opportunities, students gain the skills to become agents for change within the justice system.
+Our residential and online educational programs include a Master of Arts in Restorative Justice (MARJ), joint JD/Master of Arts in Restorative Justice, and a Graduate Certificate in Restorative Justice.
+Coupled with meaningful experiential learning opportunities, students gain the skills to become agents for change within the justice system, schools, nonprofits, and a range of other contexts.

 The Center for Justice Reform Mission